open-sdg/open-sdg/docs/configuration.md

 _Optional_: This setting controls the behavior of the indicator config forms.
 The available settings are:

+* `enabled`: Whether or not to generate these configuration forms
 * `dropdowns`: This can be used to convert any `string` field into a dropdown.
 Each item should have these properties:

     * `jsonschema`: The path into the jsonschema's `properties` object, to the property that you would like to convert into a dropdown.
 In most cases this is simply the name of the property, but in nested situations, you can use dot-syntax to drill down into the jsonschema object.